shariq1989/cookbook/content/recipe/beef_chickpea_stew.md

 ### ABOUT THE MEAL

+This Moroccan-inspired beef and chickpea stew is flavorful and hearty.
 The development of this recipe came about by a happy mistake.
 Have you ever taken stock of your pantry and refrigerator and pretended you were on the show Chopped?
 No?
 Me neither.
 Okay, maybe that is a thing I do, but in any case, that is how this recipe came to be.
 I originally made it with chuck roast before deciding to use short rib instead.
 I also fine-tuned the dish with a few tasty additions along the way.
+We hope you enjoy this stew our family loves.

 #### What main ingredients do I need for this meal?

 * Boneless Short Rib: Short rib tenderizes well and has a rich flavor.